 - Yes, we only promote free, publicly distributed, open source software.

-- Public courses are hosted at dedicated centres; manuals and bootable USB flash drive are provided.
+*Previously public courses were hosted at dedicated centres; manuals and bootable USB flash drive are provided.